 Broadly speaking, power and control are about getting people to do (or not do) something.
-Authority refers to the official or popular acknowledgement that a person has the right to exert power.
+Authority refers to the official or popular acknowledgment that a person has the right to exert power.
 These two things do not always come in the same package.
-It is possible for somebody to have power without authority, especially if he or she controls resources or has the means to use force, as is the case with drug cartels.
-It also is possible to have authority, but no real power, something that can be a significant challenge for officials in newly formed or unstable governments.
+It is possible for somebody to have power without authority, especially if they control resources or have

-Is there such a thing as an ungoverned area?
+Is There Such a Thing as an Ungoverned Area?

 Simply put, no, there is no such thing as an ungoverned area.
 Wherever there are people, there is some form of governance.
-It may not look like the kind of government you would recognize - with officials and bureaucracy.
+It may not look like the kind of government you would recognize, with officials and bureaucracy.
 Expecting to see that kind of government can create cultural blinders and make it difficult to see the local system that people are using to govern themselves.
 Watch for how decisions are made and who is consulted before action is taken.
 Look for patterns in the way resources and people move in the area.
 Listen to people's stories for hints about where authority lies.
 Also, be aware that there may be more than one form of governance at work in a particular place.
 They may be in conflict, or they may simply apply to different groups who have worked out how to coexist.